BADimov21/BADimov21/README.md

 <h1 align="center"> Hi there 👋, I'm Bozhidar, and here are some things about me: </h1>

 - 🔭 Student at <a href="https://www.codingburgas.bg/"> @codingburgas </a>
-- 🌱 I’m currently learning C++ & SQL, coding & databases in general.
+- 🌱 I’m currently learning C# & SQL, programming, software development & databases in general.
 - 💬 You can ask me everything, I'll be glad to share!
 - 👯 My hobbies are coding, web design, video games, game development and learning.
 - 📫 How to reach me:  My School Email - <a href="mailto:BADimov21@codingburgas.bg">BADimov21@codingburgas.bg </a>